MechatronicBeing/MechatronicBeing.github.io/README.md

   - commercial or non-commercial work
   - no warranties provided, of any kind, express or implied
   - citations appreciated, but not required
-  - any trademarks belong to their respective owners (and must be treated accordingly, in any derivative work)
+  - in many cases, any trademarks and patents belong to their respective owners (and must be treated accordingly, in any derivative work)
   - verify LICENSE files/mentions, accordingly to each work, in case of -rare- exceptions

 ## Contacts